Update from the Faculty Development Committee:

 - Does the project focus on important issues/questions/opportunities in your particular field?

-- Will your project make a lasting contribution to the college?
+- Will your project make a lasting contribution to the university?
 Your proposal should provide independent evidence that the project has strong disciplinary or Calvin-specific value and/or urgency.
 (For instance, existing internal or external support might be described; or feedback from previous rounds of peer review might be provided.)

 - Will your project address FEN related issues?
 If so, how?

 - Will your project involve student participation?
 If so, how?